Unstructured-IO/unstructured/docs/source/bricks.rst

 The ``partition`` brick uses these document-specific partitioning bricks under the hood.
 There are a few reasons you may want to use a document-specific partitioning brick instead of ``partition``:

 * If you already know the document type, filetype detection is unnecessary.
-Using the document-specific brick directly will make your program run faster.
+Using the document-specific brick directly, or passing in the ``content_type`` will make your program run faster.
 * Fewer dependencies.
 You don't need to install ``libmagic`` for filetype detection if you're only using document-specific bricks.
 * Additional features.
 The API for partition is the least common denominator for all document types.
 Certain document-specific brick include extra features that you may want to take advantage of.
 For example, ``partition_html`` allows you to pass in a URL so you don't have to store the ``.html`` file locally.
 See the documentation below learn about the options available in each partitioning brick.